Observation of partonic collectivity via $p_{\rm T}$-differential radial flow fluctuations in Au+Au collisions at $\sqrt{s_{\rm NN}} = 200$ GeV: Results and Discussion

 \subsubsection{NCQ scaling at $\sqrt{s_{\rm NN}} = 5.02$ $\rm TeV$}

-We extend the NCQ scaling analysis to LHC energies by compiling the published ALICE $v_{0}(p_{\rm T})$ data for Pb+Pb collisions at $\sqrt{s_{\rm NN}} = 5.02$ TeV~\cite{alice2025}.
-Fig.~\ref{fig:NCQ_scaled_alice_data} presents the scaled distributions $v_{0}(p_{\rm T})/n_q$ as functions of $p_{\rm T}/n_q$ (\textit{top}) and $(m_{\rm T}-m_{0})/n_q$ (\textit{bottom}) for different centrality classes.
-A clear NCQ scaling is observed for central (10--20\%) and semi-central (30--40\%) collisions when the transverse kinetic energy per quark, $(m_{\rm T}-m_{0})/n_q$, is used as the scaling variable.
+The NCQ scaling analysis at LHC energy has previously been carried out by the ALICE Collaboration for Pb+Pb collisions at $\sqrt{s_{\rm NN}} = 5.02$ TeV~\cite{acharya2026alice}, though the goodness of the scaling was not rigorously established.
+Fig.~\ref{fig:NCQ_scaled_alice_data} presents the scaled distributions $v_{0}(p_{\rm T})/n_q$ as functions of $p_{\rm T}/n_q$ (\textit{top}) and $(m_{\rm T}-m_{0})/n_q$ (\textit{bottom}) for different centrality classes, compiled from the published ALICE data~\cite{acharya2026alice}.
+Only the statistical uncertainties are considered.
+A clear NCQ scaling is observed for \textit{central} (10--20\%) and \textit{semi-central} (30--40\%) collisions when the transverse kinetic energy per quark, $(m_{\rm T}-m_{0})/n_q$, is used as the scaling variable.
 In contrast, the scaling with $p_{\rm T}/n_q$ remains visibly weaker for the same centrality classes.
-For peripheral (60--70\%) collisions, the scaling is found to break down for both variables, indicating a reduced degree of partonic collectivity.
-The violation of NCQ scaling in peripheral events can be ascribed to the smaller system size and shorter lifetime of the produced medium, which limit the buildup of strong collective dynamics and possibly enhance the relative contribution from non-flow effects and initial-state fluctuations.
-Conversely, the improved universality of the $(m_{\rm T}-m_{0})/n_q$–scaled distributions across hadron species in central collisions supports a scenario in which the observed collectivity is established at the partonic level. \\
+For \textit{peripheral} (60--70\%) collisions, the scaling is found to break down for both variables, indicating a reduced degree of partonic collectivity.
+The violation of NCQ scaling in \textit{peripheral} events can be ascribed to the smaller system size and shorter lifetime of the produced medium, which limit the buildup of strong collective dynamics and possibly enhance the relative contribution from non-flow effects and initial-state fluctuations.
+Conversely, the improved universality of the $(m_{\rm T}-m_{0})/n_q$-scaled distributions across hadron species in \textit{central} collisions supports a scenario in which the observed collectivity is established at the partonic level.

-To quantify the degree of NCQ scaling at LHC energies, we apply the same fitting and evaluation procedure defined in Sec.~\ref{sub_sec:ncq_scaling}, using the scaling parameter $S_f$ [Eqn.~(\ref{eq:scaling_factor})].
-The extracted $S_f$ values, summarized in Tab.~\ref{tab:scaling}, show that the scaling is systematically stronger for $(m_{\rm T}-m_{0})/n_q$ than for $p_{\rm T}/n_q$, and improves toward more central collisions, while being substantially degraded in peripheral events.\\
+To quantify the degree of NCQ scaling at LHC energies, we apply the same fitting and evaluation procedure defined in Sec.~\ref{subsub_sec:ncq_scaling_AuAu}, using the scaling parameter $S_f$ [Eq.~(\ref{eq:scaling_factor})].
+The extracted $S_f$ values, summarized in Tab.~\ref{tab:scaling}, show that the scaling is systematically stronger for $(m_{\rm T}-m_{0})/n_q$ than for $p_{\rm T}/n_q$, and improves toward more \textit{central} collisions, while being substantially degraded in \textit{peripheral} events.